Collaborative and parametric insurance on the Ethereum blockchain: Smart contract description

-\subsection{Withdrawing from the smart contract and burning tokens}
+\subsubsection{Withdrawing from the smart contract and burning tokens}

-An investor or policyholder $j \in \{1, \ldots, M_t\}$ may withdraw some of their funds by burning protocol tokens at time $t > 0$.
-This action is subject to the conditions that the participant holds enough protocol tokens $Y^{(j)}_t$, the smart contract has a sufficient balance $B_t$, and the surplus $X_t$ remains adequate.
-Assume that participant $j$ wishes to burn $y$ tokens at time $t > 0$.
-Upon burning, the participant should receive $x = y \cdot r_t$ \text{ETH}.
-The transaction is allowed if
+An investor \( j \in \{1, \ldots, A_t\} \) may withdraw some of her funds by burning protocol tokens at time \( t > 0 \).
+This action is subject to the conditions that the participant holds enough protocol tokens \( Y_t^{(j)} \), the smart contract has a sufficient balance \( B_t \), and the surplus \( X_t \) remains adequate.

+Assume that participant \( j \) wishes to burn \( y \) tokens at time \( t > 0 \).
+Upon burning, the participant should receive \( x = y \cdot r_t \) \text{ETH}.
+The transaction is allowed if the following conditions are met: